7 Important Facts About Gay and Bi Men Who Suffer From Eating Disorders

 7. Talking about eating disorders helps people seek treatment.

-Recently, a number of high-profile male celebrities — including rapper Eminem, pro-skateboarder Bam Margera, actors Dennis Quaid, Robert Pattinson and bi musician Aaron Carter — have spoken openly about their eating disorders.
+A number of high-profile male celebrities — including rapper Eminem, pro-skateboarder Bam Margera, actors Dennis Quaid, Robert Pattinson and bi musician Aaron Carter — have spoken openly about their eating disorders.
 NEDA says that talking openly can help others seek out treatment to get the help they need.

 NEDA also suggests not making rules, promises or expectations that you can’t or won’t keep.
 Try to avoid statements like “I promise not to tell anyone” or “If you do this one more time, I’ll never talk to you again.”